serkanyazicioglu/Nhea/README.md

 ## Using Namespaces

-This project also supports .net core configuration.
-Documentation will be provided soon.

 ### .Net Core Configuration

 There are 3 different configuration blocks for .Net Core.
 Logging, mailing and localization.